elpekenin/astro-web/src/contents/qmk/userspace.md

   void draw_features(painter_device_t device);
   ```

-These last two functions will show latest information when called from slave side (without needing a reflash) using [data sync](#user_transactionsh)
+These last two functions will show latest information on slave side (without reflashing it) thanks to [data sync](#user_transactionsh)

 Output:

   ![](/content-images/qmk/features_draw.png)

-## `print` on your screens: `qp_logging.h`
+## Custom `print` implementation: `user_logging.h`
-Again, based on @tzarc's work, this replaces the built-in function called by `print` to render each `char`.
-On this tweaked version, we maintain the default send-over-USB behaviour, but also keep track of it on a buffer to then draw on a display.
-I extended his work allowing longer lines to be stored and drawing them (when needed) with my [`scrolling API`](#scrolling-text-api-✨)
+Inspired on @tzarc's work, this replaces the function called by `print` to render each `char` with a custom implementation.

+On this tweaked version:
+  * If QP is enabled, we keep track of logging messages on a buffer to then draw them on a display.
+I extended @tzarc's work allowing longer lines to be stored and drawing them (when needed) with my [`scrolling API`](#scrolling-text-api-✨)
+  * If XAP is enabled, send logging over it.
+[XAP's Log specification](https://github.com/qmk/qmk_firmware/blob/xap/docs/xap_0.3.0.md#log-message---0x00)
+  * Maintain the implementation provided by QMK (`sendchar`) which will be a no-op or Console endpoint if said feature is enabled.

+### Logging on screen (`qp_logging.h`)
 The actual drawing takes place on `graphics.c`, this file simply keeps track of the text.

 Usage: